The North Atlantic right whale is one of the most endangered whales in the world — approximately 360 remain.

 Reducing underwater noise pollution:

-- Scientists are testing alternatives to seismic air guns, which the oil and gas industry uses to explore for deposits under the ocean floor.
-These guns fire loud pulses by releasing air that is under extremely high pressure.
-One option is marine vibroseis, an alternative method of seismic surveying which uses the same energy as seismic guns but spread over a longer duration.
-This eliminates the sharp “rise time” (rapid increase in loudness) and high peak pressure (maximum volume) of air guns—the two characteristics of sound thought to be the most injurious to whales and other marine life.
+- Scientists are innovating and testing alternatives to traditional techniques that scientists and industry use to probe geological structures beneath the ocean floor.
+These techniques create loud pulses by releasing air that is under extremely high pressure.2 A potential option to this is marine vibroseis, an alternative method of surveying which uses the same energy but is spread over a longer duration.3 This eliminates the sharp “rise time” (rapid increase in loudness) and high peak pressure (maximum volume) of traditional techniques—the two characteristics of sound thought to be the most injurious to whales and other marine life.
+Additionally, efforts are also being focused on how to reduce the sound level from ship traffic, which is steadily increasing, and offshore infrastructure, such as wind turbine construction.

 Learn how WHOI scientists and engineers are working to ensure the long-term survival of this critically-endangered species.